gdg-x/frisbee/README.md

 Release
 -------

-The project has continuous distribution trigged by Travis CI.
+The project has continuous distribution triggered by Travis CI.

-Pushing to `master` branch -> alpha release
+- Pushing to `master` branch -> alpha release
-Pushing to `release` branch -> beta release
+- Pushing to `release` branch -> beta release

-Alpha release is a special build that **should not** be promoted to beta & production.
+_Note:_ Alpha release is a special build that **should not** be promoted to beta or production.

 `release` branch is meant to be for production release.
-It is by default deployed to Beta group.
+It is by default deployed to Beta.
 After a brief test there, it can be safely promoted to production.

 Push triggers a release.

-When we push something to `master` or `release`, it always creates another commit increasing the version number and git tag.
+When something is pushed to `master` or `release`, after a successful release, it always creates another commit increasing the version number and git tag.
 It's not necessary to tag manually.

 ####Best Practices

 - Alpha release
   - Just merge `develop` into `master` and push to trigger an internal alpha release.
 - Beta/Production release
-  - Create a branch named `release`
+  - Update `release` branch to latest `develop`
-  - Increase version number in main `build.gradle` file.
+  - Increase version number in root `build.gradle` file
   - Make `versionBuild = 0`
-  - Update `app/src/main/play/en-US/whatsnew` file for change log in Google Play Store.
+  - Update `app/src/main/play/en-US/whatsnew` file for change log in Google Play Store
-  - Commit and push the changes.
+  - Commit the changes and push
-  - After a successful release, merge `release` branch into `develop`
+  - After a successful release, merge `release` branch back into `develop`

 ######The GDG App, GDG[x] are not endorsed and/or supported by Google, the corporation.